Solomon Islands

 Trade Partners

 China is by far the most important trading partner for Solomon Islands and accounts for a share of 40% of overall trade.
-65% of exports from the Solomon Islands go to the Chinese market.
-While Chinese products accounting for the largest share of imports, products from Singapore and Australia each account for approximately 16% of overall imports.
+Almost half of exports from the Solomon Islands go to the Chinese market.
+Chinese products account for the largest share of imports (34.9%), followed by Singapore (14.6%) and Malaysia (10.6%).

 Economic Structure